How to Create a Link for Photos in Google Drive

 4. Click Share > Share.

-Google Drive sharing dialog showing access management options and permission settings
+Google Drive sharing dialog showing General access set to Restricted and a Copy link button

 5. Under General access, click Restricted.